PackeTex/Fall21Notes/README.md

-This project is now complete, I will be archiving everything except the full.pdf files within the next couple days.
-If you would like copies of any tex files submit an email request or an issue on github.
+This project is now complete.
+If you need the .tex files they are in the respective tar archives, otherwise see the eponymous pdfs.